-ISCB-Africa ASBCB Bioinformatics Conference welcomes original research and previously published research submissions for oral presentation consideration.
+ISCB-Africa ASBCB Bioinformatics Conference welcomes original research and previously published research submissions for poster presentation consideration.

 Abstract submissions are intended to convey a scientific result that is original work/previously published work, and are not advertisements for commercial software packages.
 Abstracts may cover any area of computational biology, but preferably within one of the topic areas listed below: